CVNRneuroimaging/proj.bh.fmri.qc/README.md

 2. PROJECT NOTES
 =======================

-2.1. contact info and reference numbers
+2.1. contacts and reference numbers
 ----------------------------------------------
 n/a

-2.2. budgets, invoicing, target dates
+2.2. budgets and deadlines
 ---------------------------------------
 n/a